 Anyone can get involved!
-If you’re not planning or organizing an activity, you can also participate by supporting what’s happening in your community in a number of ways, including the following.
+If you’re not planning or organizing an activity, you can also participate by supporting what’s happening in your community in many ways, including the following.

 Even if you are not presenting an activity, as an inclusive initiative driven by solidarity and collaboration, Culture Days relies on your involvement.

 If you have space such as a classroom, theatre, office, public space, studio, arts centre, gallery, lobby area, commercial building or other readily accessible space, consider offering the use of your venue to artists or other activity organizers as the location for a Culture Days activity.
 If you don’t know any artists or cultural groups, send a message to the Culture Days Provincial or Territorial Task Force in your region– they may be able to put you in touch with an artist or group that is looking for space.